-Important: If you receive services outside of the benefit described, an additional cost share may appl Sources that are severed for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Rural Health Clinic Rural health clinics are located in rural, underserved areas where there are physician shortages.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$15 for each Medicare- covered pulmonary rehabilitation service.
+30% for each Medicare- covered pulmonary rehabilitation service.
+Rural Health Clinic Rural health clinics are located in rural, underserved areas where there are physician shortages.
 Covered services must meet state and federal requirements by offering primary and preventive care services.
-The following lab tests are provided at rural health clinics, see "Outpatient diagnostic tests and therapeutic services and supplies" for cost share, within this Medical Benefits Chart: Stick or tablet chemical urine exam or both Hemoglobin or hematocrit Blood sugar Occult blood stool specimens exam Pregnancy tests Primary culturing to send to a certified laboratory \$0 for each rural health clin nic visit.
-Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
-There is no copayment for screening and counseling to If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+The following lab tests are provided at rural health clinics, see "Outpatient diagnostic tests " \$15 for each rural health clinic visit.
+30% for each rural health clinic visit. and therapeutic services and supplies" for cost share, within this Medical Benefits Chart: Stick or tablet chemical urine exam or both Hemoglobin or hematocrit Blood sugar Occult blood stool specimens exam Pregnancy tests Primary culturing to send to a certified laboratory Screening and counseling to reduce alcohol misuse We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.
+There is no copayment for the Medicare-covered screening and counseling to reduce alcohol misuse.
+30% for the Medicare- covered screening and counseling to reduce alcohol misuse.

-Coursians that are conserved for What you must pay when you get these service Services that are covered for you In-network: Out-of-network: Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Services that are covered for you What you must pay when you get these services In-network: Out-of-network: Screening and counseling to reduce alcohol misuse (continued) If you screen positive for alcohol misuse, you can get up to 4 brief face-to-face counseling sessions per year (if you're competent and alert during counseling) provided by a qualified primary care doctor or practitioner in a primary care setting.
+Screening for lung cancer with low dose computed tomography (LDCT) For qualified individuals, a LDCT is covered every 12 months.
 There is no copayment for the Medicare-covered counseling and shared decision making visit or for the LDCT.
-Eligible members are: people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
+30% for the Medicare- covered counseling and shared decision making visit or for the LDCT.
+Eligible members are : people aged 55 - 77 years who have no signs or symptoms of lung cancer, but who have a history of tobacco smoking of at least 30 pack-years and who currently smoke or have quit smoking within the last 15 years, who receive a written order for LDCT during a lung cancer screening counseling and shared decision making visit that meets the Medicare criteria for such visits and be furnished by a physician or qualified non-physician practitioner.
 For LDCT lung cancer screenings after the initial LDCT screening: the member must receive a written order for LDCT lung cancer screening, which may be furnished during any appropriate visit with a physician or qualified non-physician practitioner.
-If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with criteria for such visits.
+If a physician or qualified non-physician practitioner elects to provide a lung cancer screening counseling and shared decision-making visit for subsequent lung cancer screenings with LDCT, the visit must meet the Medicare criteria for such visits.